Create and manage an Azure IoT Central application from the CSP portal

 Warning

 As a CSP, you can create and manage Microsoft Azure IoT Central applications on behalf of your customers through the Microsoft Partner Center.
 When Azure IoT Central applications are created on behalf of customers by CSPs, just like with other CSP managed Azure services, CSPs manage billing for customers.
-A charge for Azure IoT Central will appear in your total bill in the Microsoft Partner Center.
+A charge for Azure IoT Central appears in your total bill in the Microsoft Partner Center.

 To get started, sign-in to your account on the Microsoft Partner Portal and select a customer for whom you want to create an Azure IoT Central application.
 Navigate to Service Management for the customer from the left nav.